 Plantar fasciitis is inflammation of the connective tissue that supports the arch of your foot.
 It often causes intense arch and heel pain.
 Those who have had it know that it can be a stubborn problem that likes to linger on for months or even years.
-Several athletes have had plantar fasciits before such as Albert Pujols and Pau Gasol.
+Several athletes have had plantar fasciitis before such as Albert Pujols and Pau Gasol.
 Even Peyton’s younger brother, Eli, has suffered from it.
-Plantar fasciitis can affect people of all ages, foot type, and activity level.
+Plantar fasciitis can affect people of all ages, foot types, and activity levels.

 How Do You Treat It?